Greig Nori: Sexual abuse allegations

 Sum 41 vocalist Deryck Whibley accused Nori of grooming and sexual abuse in his memoir Walking Disaster, published in 2024.
 Nori allegedly grabbed and kissed him.
 When Whibley said he rejected these advances, Nori allegedly got "psychologically and verbally abusive."

 Nori has denied the allegations and has retained a defamation lawyer.
 Nori wrote in a statement through the Toronto Star that the accusation that he initiated the relationship was false.
 Nori continued that when their relationship began, Whibley and he were both adults, and that "the accusation that I pressured Whibley to continue the relationship by accusing him of homophobia is false.
 Ultimately the relationship simply faded out.
 Consensually.
 Our business relationship continued."
+In January 2025, Nori filed a lawsuit against Whibley, claiming libel and "breach of confidence, intrusion upon seclusion, wrongful disclosure of private facts, and placing the plaintiff in a false light."
+Whibley counter-sued, claiming $3 million in damages for "defamation and placing the plaintiff in a false light".

 Discography

 Treble Charger

 Arrangements, songwriting, vocals and guitar throughout all albums: